xiezl/singa-docs/_posts/docs/2015-01-22-programming-guide.md

       return 0;
     }

-The Driver class' Init method will load a job configuration file provided by users as one command line argument (`-conf <job conf>`).
+The Driver class' `Init` method will load a job configuration file provided by users as a command line argument (`-conf <job conf>`).
 It contains at least the cluster topology and returns the `jobConf` for users to update or fill in configurations of neural net, updater, etc. If users define subclasses of Layer, Updater, Worker and Param, they should register them through the driver.